CharlesAMoss/epic_ToDo_mySQL/SQL_todo_setup.md

 ## _Start UP:_

-To access the MySQL shell at Epicodus, open the bash terminal and run:
+To access the MySQL shell, open the bash terminal and run:
 ```
 $ mysql.server start
 ```